arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupPolicyResource.md

   schedule: "*/15 * * * * *"
   template:
       upload:
-        repositoryPath: "s3:/..."
+        repositoryURL: "s3:/..."
         credentialsSecretName: "secret-name"
 ```

-Create an ArangoBackup object for each ArangoBackup every 15 seconds and upload to repositoryPath
+Create an ArangoBackup object for each ArangoBackup every 15 seconds and upload to repositoryURL

 ## ArangoBackup Custom Resource Spec: